jedraynes/jedraynes.com/content/contact.md

 ---

-Contact me via [LinkedIn](https://www.linkedin.com/in/jedraynes/) or send me a message using the form below.
+Send me a message on [LinkedIn](https://www.linkedin.com/in/jedraynes/) or send me a using the form below.